Fine Arts

 Frequently Asked Questions

-Will AI replace Fine and Studio Arts jobs?
+Will AI replace Fine Arts jobs?

-Fine and Studio Arts is rated "Resilient" for AI resilience — 60% of job tasks involve hands-on work shielded from AI automation.
+Fine Arts is rated "Resilient" for AI resilience — 60% of job tasks involve hands-on work shielded from AI automation.
 That means most career tasks in this field rely on skills AI cannot replicate.

 Typical graduates earn 20.9 times what they paid in tuition within a decade.
 This is a strong return on investment.
 Look at per-school ROI in the table above — averages can mask significant variation.

-Data from College Scorecard, Bureau of Labor Statistics 2024–2034, DOL RAPIDS, and AI resilience research.
+Data from College Scorecard, Bureau of Labor Statistics 2024–2034, and DOL RAPIDS.
 Methodology & sources →